Crawl, Walk, Run: A How-To for Global Online Expansion

 We’ve found that the “Run” stage of a company’s new-market journey is where the overwhelming value of a global site really shines.
-No longer encumbered by implementing the mission-critical tasks of speaking the market’s language or integrating preferred payment methods, companies can now optimize the user experience for their global sites—which maximizes engagement and conversions.
+No longer encumbered by implementing the mission-critical tasks of speaking the market's language or integrating preferred payment methods, companies can now optimise the user experience for their global sites-which maximises engagement and conversions.

 These technologies and tactics can help foreign companies gain a competitive edge in local markets:

 MotionPoint's EasyLink Management technology welcomes first-time visitors in the language they are most likely to speak.
 It also anticipates visitors' other preferences, including appropriate country of residence and currency.
 It remembers these preferences on return visits, too.
 EasyLink often increases traffic to local websites by over 80%, and increases conversion rate by 16%.